kanidm/kanidm/kanidm_book/src/intro.md

 # Introduction to Kanidm

-Kanidm is an identity management server, acting as an authority on accounts and authorisation within a technical environment.
+Kanidm is an identity management server, acting as an authority on account information, authentication and authorisation within a technical environment.

 The intent of the Kanidm project is to: